thindil/hunter/README.md

 files usage, you can find at:

 https://docs.appimage.org/user-guide/run-appimages.html

+**IMPORTANT:** The current AppImage version require GNU LibC in version at least 2.29.
+It will not works with earlier versions.
+In that situation, unfortunately you will have to build the program by yourself.
+I will try to fix this problem before version 2.0

 When you trying to run build by yourself version of the program, run `hunter` from `bin` directory.
 To work the program needs scripts *xdg-open*